jbampton/tooling-docs/apache-trusted-release/platform.md

 ## Legacy

-1. dist.apache.org and archive.apache.org are the current source for releases to migrate.
-2. archive.apache.org, downloads.apache.org, and dlcdn.apache.org will continue to serve static requests.
-It is an implementation decision how.
+1. These domains continue to work in the same way:
+   - archive.apache.org
+   - downloads.apache.org and dlcdn.apache.org
+   - dist.apache.org
+2. See [Legacy Releases from SVN Dist](./svn-dist.md).
+In this development phase we prefer to be at _transition 2_.

 ### Release Stages